 The Canadian Charter of Rights and Freedoms is a part of the Canadian Constitution.
 Section 15 of the Charter makes it clear that every individual in Canada – regardless of race, religion, national or ethnic origin, colour, sex, age or physical or mental disability – is to be considered equal.
 Programs to improve employment opportunities for people with mental or physical disabilities may be protected under subsection 15(2).

 The Canadian Human Rights Act of 1977 protects Canadians from discrimination when they are employed by or receive services from:

 - Private companies that are regulated by the federal government like banks, trucking companies, broadcasters and telecommunications companies

-Employment Equity Act (S.C.
+The Employment Equity Act (S.C.
 1995, c.
-44) The purpose of this Act is to achieve equality in the workplace so that no person shall be denied employment opportunities or benefits for reasons unrelated to ability and, in the fulfilment of that goal, to correct the conditions of disadvantage in employment experienced by women, Aboriginal peoples, persons with disabilities and members of visible minorities by giving effect to the principle that employment equity means more than treating persons in the same way but also requires special measures and the accommodation of differences.
+44) purpose is to achieve equality in the workplace so that no person shall be denied employment opportunities or benefits for reasons unrelated to ability and, in the fulfilment of that goal, to correct the conditions of disadvantage in employment experienced by women, Aboriginal peoples, persons with disabilities and members of visible minorities by giving effect to the principle that employment equity means more than treating persons in the same way but also requires special measures and the accommodation of differences.

 Employer Legal Requirements

 - identifying and eliminating employment barriers against persons in designated groups that result from the employer’s employment systems, policies and practices that are not authorized by law; and